Symplectic monodromy, quasi-homogeneous polynomials and spectral flow: Introduction

 Assuming that $Y$ is equipped with a metric collar $[0,\epsilon)\times \partial Y$ and using Green's formula we infer that in this case $\Omega(\phi,\psi)=<r\phi,\gamma r\psi>_{\partial Y}$, where $<\cdot, \cdot>_{\partial Y}$ is the natural $L^2$-product on forms on $\partial Y$ and $\gamma^2=-id$.
 It is a result of Hoermander resp.
 Booss-Bavnbek \cite{booblee} that the Cauchy data space in this situation equals

 where here, $r=i^*+i^**$, where $i:\partial Y \hookrightarrow Y$, so we are naturally led to consider Lagrangian subspaces of $L^2(\Omega^*(\partial Y,\mathbb{C}))$ with respect to the symplectic form $\Omega$.
 Note that, compared to the above 'natural' Cauchy-data-spaces, we will work in the $L^2$-setting, which means considering the above closure in $L^2$, giving the space $\Lambda(D,1/2)$, the approaches are in a sense equivalent, as was shown in \cite{booblee}.
-There is a natural orthogonal pseudodifferential projection $P_Y$ of order zero onto $\Lambda$, called the Calderon projection and we will consider compact perturbations $P$ of this projection (more precisely, we will consider projections $P$ being pseudo-differential of order $0$ so that $(P,P_Y)$ are Fredholm pairs and whose images are Lagrangian) leading to self-adjoint Fredholm extensions of $D$ with compact resolvent, as was shown by Cheeger and Bruening (\cite{brules}), we wil denote the set of those projections by ${\rm Gr}(A)$, where $A$ is the tangential operator.
+There is a natural orthogonal pseudodifferential projection $P_Y$ of order zero onto $\Lambda$, called the Calderon projection and we will consider certain compact perturbations $P$ of this projection.
+More precisely, we will consider projections $P$ being pseudo-differential of order $0$ so that $(P,P_Y)$ are Fredholm pairs and whose images are Lagrangian leading to self-adjoint Fredholm extensions of $D$ with compact resolvent, as was shown by Cheeger and Bruening (\cite{brules}).
+We will denote the set of those projections by ${\rm Gr}(A)$, where $A$ is the tangential operator.
 Explicitly these self-adjoint extensions are given by

-Now one oberves that following Atiyah, $\mathcal{K}_Y$ the 'extended $L^2$-solutions of $D$' on the elongation $Y_\infty$ defined by 'stretching its collar to infinity' (see Appendix B) define a finite-dimensional subspace $\mathcal{K}_Y$ of $\Lambda$.
-On the other hand, we can perturb the metric in a neighbourhood of $\partial Y$ so that we can isometrically glue a copy of the metrically trivial bundle $Y_0=F\times S^1$ along their common boundary, the image of the Cauchy-data space of $Y_0$ under glueing will become a Lagrangian subspace of $L^2(E|\partial Y)$ with isotropic closed subspace the corresponding space of extended $L^2$-solutions $\mathcal{K}_{Y_0}$ and we can represent $H^n(F;\mathbb{C})$ as as subspace of $\mathcal{K}_{Y_0}$:
+Now one observes that following Atiyah, $\mathcal{K}_Y$ the 'extended $L^2$-solutions of $D$' on the elongation $Y_\infty$ defined by 'stretching its collar to infinity' (see Appendix A) define a finite-dimensional subspace $\mathcal{K}_Y$ of $\Lambda$ (we will consider $\Lambda$ and $\mathcal{K}_Y$ in this introduction interchangingly as subspaces of $L^2(E)$ and of $L^2(E|\partial Y)$ via the trace map).
+On the other hand, we can perturb the metric in a neighbourhood of $\partial Y$ so that we can isometrically glue a copy of the metrically trivial bundle $Y_0=F\times S^1$ along their common boundary.
+The image of the Cauchy-data space of $Y_0$ under glueing will become a Lagrangian subspace of $L^2(E|\partial Y)$ which contains as isotropic closed subspace the corresponding space of extended $L^2$-solutions $\mathcal{K}_{Y_0}$ and we can represent $H^n(F;\mathbb{C})$ as a subspace of $\mathcal{K}_{Y_0}$: